msu-cmse-courses/cmse495-SS24/Syllabus.md

 - List of decisions made and tasks accomplished during the meeting.
 - List of action items including; what needs to be done, who is responsible for the item and when this task will be complete.

-Meeting notes are to be stored in the Microsoft Teams folder, should be kept up to date, clearly organized and easily accessible by the instructors (and possible project sponsors) so that they may check in at any time to evaluate progress and provide feedback for the team.
+Meeting notes are to be stored in the Microsoft Teams folder, should be kept up to date, clearly organized and easily accessible by the instructors so that they may check in at any time to evaluate progress and provide feedback for the team.

 ### Peer Evaluations (Also Typically due on Mondays)
 Student grades will be partially determine by how well you work as a team.
 Teamwork can sometimes be difficult but it is required when joining our modern workforce.
 Peer evaluations will be used to help the instructor evaluate team dynamics and provide support to the groups if there are some team dynamic issues that need to be resolved.